aukspot/dles/README.md

 - [Toddle](https://toddle-puzzle.web.app) - Guess the secret word or phrase, starting with a 4-letter word whose letters appear in the same order.
 - [Totem Words](https://totemwords.com) - Guess the words associated their emoji category, then slide those words to solve the vertical category.
 - [Tracell](https://tracellgame.com) - Uncover the hidden text by placing the letter tiles in the grid.
 - [Traindle](https://www.traindle.io) - Chain together words to form familiar phrases.
-Timed based word game.
+Timed-based word game.
 - [trms](https://impliedampersand.itch.io/trms) - Restore the vowels in each clue to find answers that reduce to the same consonants.
 Try the "How to Play"!
 - [Truncate](https://truncate.town) - Place a chain of tiles on the board and reach the opponent's base before they reach yours.
 - [Unolingo](https://games.usatoday.com/games/uclick-unolingo) - Solve the clueless crossword by using each letter of the English alphabet exactly once.